Development of a Compton Imager Setup: Compton Event Reconstruction

 \subsubsection{Doppler broadening}

-Equation \ref{eq:scat_angle} was derived based on the assumption that the target electron is at rest.
+~\\ Equation \ref{eq:scat_angle} was derived based on the assumption that the target electron is at rest.
 However, in the detector the electrons are bound to a nucleus and have finite momentum.
 This introduces another uncertainty in the calculated energies which fundamentally limits the achievable angular resolution.
-This effect, called as Doppler broadening, is highly dependent on detector atomic number and incident photon energy.
-For our case, it constitutes a fundamental limit of around 2$^{\circ}$ to 4$^{\circ}$ for the angular resolution \cite{zoglauerthesis}.
+This effect, called as Doppler broadening, is highly dependent on detector's atomic number, \updatetwo{Compton scatter angle} and incident photon energy. \updatetwo{\cite{zoglauerthesis} states that the FWHM of the ARM due to Doppler broadening in CZT detectors follows a power-law dependence on the incident photon energy, and values for several energies are tabulated in their Table~2.1.
+Interpolating from those values, for our setup we get an angular resolution limit of $\sim 2.1^{\circ}$ at 356~keV.}